khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 ### When to use an alert

-Deciding when to use an alert versus other components like a broadcast message, validation error, or toast can be tricky.
+Determining which alert variant to use can sometimes be tricky.
 See the purpose and examples for each variant below to get a better understanding of when to use each.

 | Variant | Purpose | Example |
 | ------ | ------ | ------ |